Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 This also yields a useful insight: It's easy to change my name and email per repo.
 Separate work and personal, or multiple clients is a good use case.

 It also leads to another insight: Nothing stops me from changing my user name and email to anything.
 Nothing stops anyone from changing their name and email to mine.
-Luckly we have a system to stop that.
+Luckly we have GPG to mitigate that.

 ## GPG key signing